ARSSANTO/ARSSANTO/README.md

 </div>

 <h1 align="center">
-    Hey there, I'am a 23 years old CSE engineering student, passionate to learn new stuff
+    Hey there, I am a 23-year-old CSE engineering student, passionate about learning new stuff
 </h1>

 # :man_technologist: About Me :

-- Doing FiveM server developments with community
+- Doing FiveM server developments with the community

 - Learning Web Development With PHP & Laravel

+- Learning React js & nextjs

 - Passionate programmer with various languages